cloudify-cosmo/getcloudify.org/guide/3.1/plugin-openstack.md

 It is possible to use existing resources on Openstack - whether these have been created by a different Cloudify deployment or not via Cloudify at all.

 All Cloudify Openstack types have a property named `use_external_resource`, whose default value is `false`.
-When set to `true`, the plugin will enact different semantics for each of the operations executed on the relevant node's instances.
+When set to `true`, the plugin will apply different semantics for each of the operations executed on the relevant node's instances.
 Specifically, in the case of the `cloudify.interfaces.lifecycle.create` operation, rather than creating a new resource on Openstack of the given type, the plugin will behave as follows:

 1. Try to find an existing resource on Openstack whose name (or IP, in the case of one of the *floating-ip* types) is the value specified for the `resource_id` property.
 If more than one is found, an error is raised.